 It is important to receive medical treatment while you are claiming long-term disability benefits.
 While going to the doctor is important regardless of your disabling condition, it is especially important for those who are claiming benefits based on digestive disorders.
 It will be important to show that you remain disabled despite complying with all prescribed treatments.

-What Digestive System Disorders Qualify for Long Term Disability?
+Do Digestive System Disorders Qualify for Long Term Disability?

 Generally speaking, there are six broad categories of digestive conditions that may qualify for LTD benefits:

 The insurance company will need to see medical imaging, such as X-Rays, ultrasounds, or endoscopy imaging.
 In more severe cases, one’s CLD may have caused hospitalization and a need for a blood transfusion.
-Other examples of severe chronic liver disease include situations where one’s CLD has required shunts, is terminal (end stage), or can be shown to have affected the patient’s mental health significantly.
+Other examples of severe chronic liver disease include situations where one’s CLD has required shunts, is terminal (end-stage), or can be shown to have affected the patient’s mental health significantly.

 Evidence to support an LTD claim due to gastrointestinal hemorrhaging may include situations such as where you required multiple blood transfusions during a short period of time.